Valerie Adams: Early career

-In 1998 Adams met former javelin thrower Kirsten Hellier, who would become her coach for the next 11 years.
+Before taking up athletics at 14, Adams played basketball, rugby, and volleyball.
+In 1998 she met former javelin thrower Kirsten Hellier, who would become her coach for the next 11 years.
 Adams first came to prominence when winning the World Youth Championships in 2001, with a throw of 16.87 m.
 She followed this up in 2002 by becoming World Junior champion, throwing 17.73 m, and gained her first international senior placing with the silver medal at the Commonwealth Games, throwing 17.45 m.

 She finished fifth at the 2003 World Championships at eighteen years of age.
 At her first Olympics in 2004, Adams finished seventh (after two athletes' subsequent disqualification), while still recovering from an appendectomy she had just weeks before the competition.

 The following year Adams finished third at the World Championships with a personal best throw of 19.87 m.
 When the original winner, Nadzeya Astapchuk, was disqualified following a 2013 retest of her drug sample from the competition that was found to be positive, Adams' original bronze medal was upgraded to silver.
 Adams originally finished second at the World Athletics Final in 2005, but was promoted to gold after Astapchuk's results were annulled.
 At the 2006 Commonwealth Games Adams won the gold medal, breaking the 20-year-old Commonwealth Games record of 19.00 m with a throw of 19.66 m.